Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R9 285 should theoretically be quite a bit better than the GeForce GTX 1650 overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 285 will be 34% quicker than the GeForce GTX 1650 overall, because of its greater bandwidth. (explain)

-Texel RateThe Radeon R9 285 is quite a bit (about 24%) more effective at texture filtering than the GeForce GTX 1650. (explain)
+Texel RateThe Radeon R9 285 will be quite a bit (about 24%) better at anisotropic filtering than the GeForce GTX 1650. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison